Documentarian Team

 Matt Goerzen

-Matthew Wallis, Executive Producer
+Matthew Wallis, Producer

 Matthew L. Wallis is an Emmy Award-winning and Critic’s Choice-nominated producer.
 He co-created and co-executive produced Showtime Films’ Emmy Award-winning documentary “DISGRACED” and served as Series Post Producer for the Emmy-nominated “Small Business Revolution.”
 Matthew has managed post-production for CNN’s Emmy and Critic’s Choice Award-nominated series “High Profits” and Jerry Bruckheimer’s “Marshal Law: Texas.”
 He has also worked on various projects as Head of Post Production for Megalomedia and Bat Bridge Entertainment, including producing “Juice: How Electricity Explains the World.”
 His work has appeared on PBS, TNT, A&E, TLC, History, Nat Geo, Food Network, Showtime, Netflix, Hulu, Amazon Prime, and CNN.